The Appleseed Cast: Low Level Owl Live and documentary

 On November 23, 2009, it was announced that the group has signed to Graveface Records.
 On the same day, the site announced that The Appleseed Cast would be touring with labelmates Dreamend in spring 2010, "playing their two classic albums, Low Level Owl Volume I and II back-to-back, each in its entirety".
 The announcement also mentioned that the band would have a live album for sale on the tour.
 The band was to be the subject of a documentary to be produced by 7446 films in cooperation with Graveface Records.
 The film will document the band revisiting its seminal work, while also focusing on the creation of Low Level Owl Volume I and II and the journey the band has taken to this point.
 The film was scheduled for a 2012 release.

 Middle States EP and Illumination Ritual

-In July 2010 Momberg mentioned in a blog post on the band's Myspace page that new material was being demoed.
-On February 26, 2011, Graveface Records uploaded a video via YouTube that gave updates as to the bands on their label, including The Appleseed Cast.
-The description of the video stated that a new EP, entitled Middle States, was slated to be released physically on June 7, 2011.
-The video also contains a sound clip demo of the title track.
+In July 2010, Momberg posted on the band's Myspace page that they were working on new material.
+On February 26, 2011, Graveface Records uploaded a video to YouTube containing a sound clip from the demo of the title track for Middle States.
+In the video description, they announced that Middle States would be released on June 7, 2011.